jordansissel/sysadvent/2011/09/article.md

       | fex 1 '"2 2'
     208.36.144.8 /hello/world

-The above asks for two values.
+The above asks for two values, the client ip and the request path.
 The first field (default delimiter is space) and the 2nd field (delimited by doublequote), then inside that the 2nd field by space.
-In roughly 8 characters of syntax you can extract the client IP and the HTTP path from the event.
+I believe this tight syntax is still readable while being expressive enough to get most field splitting and selections done.
 Doing the same thing in awk (or worse, cut) would require much more effort to capture.

 ## Structured Data